qibebt-bioinfo/meta-storms/README.md

 ### Pre-computing by QIIME

-For a give sequence file (FASTA format, eg. sample1.fa), to convert the sequences to OTUs by [QIIME] (http://qiime.org/):
+For a give sequence file (FASTA format, eg. sample1.fa), to convert the sequences to OTUs by [QIIME](http://qiime.org/):

 ​	***pick_otus.py -m uclust_ref --suppress_new_clusters -i sample1.fa -o sample1.out***